Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 #### Choose file

-A file may be selected to be bound to a signature due to be captured.
+A file may be selected to be bound to a signature that's due to be captured.

 ![Example signature](media/choose-file-1.png)